awsmine/S3_projects/README.md

 2. How AWS Service - Amazon Transcribe acts on PII https://dev.to/aws-builders/how-aws-service-amazon-transcribe-acts-on-pii-264d

 3. How to control actions on the S3 bucket and Alerts with CloudWatch and CloudTrail https://dev.to/awsmine/how-to-control-actions-on-the-s3-bucket-and-alerts-with-cloudwatch-and-cloudtrail-3kjc

+4. How to Create a simple static website using Amazon S3 ---> https://dev.to/aws-builders/how-to-create-a-simple-static-website-using-amazon-s3-e0b